Wouter-Engelen/VPW-opgaves/README.md

+# Vlaamse Programmeerwedstrijd

-# How Does The Contest Work?
+## How Does The Contest Work?

 There are 4 categories: